-This policy is based on our very personal experience: in Jungo and the first year in Spark we believed that long work hours bring success.
+This policy is based on our very personal experience: in Jungo and the first year in Hola we believed that long work hours bring success.

-Don't work crazy hours at Spark, but during the hours that you do work, work with 100% focus and dedication.
+Don't work crazy hours at Hola, but during the hours that you do work, work with 100% focus and dedication.
 Less hours, more focus.

 We make HUGE efforts so that people do not have to work like in startup world.
 We therefore expect that in the very very rare occasions where working crazy hours is essential for solving an urgent customer problem, our employees take up the challenge and put the necessary amount of work.

 To summarize: We don't measure people by how many hours they work -- we do care about accomplishing great work.

 When suggesting a change/improvement, look for the 'total overall cost'.
 For example, consider our DB has performance problems, and a developer may suggest to move to a different DB engine to solve the performance issues.
 When suggesting to move to a new DB, due to the suggested DB's 'pros', developers don't always take into account all its 'cons'.
 The old DB may have problems, but the new DB may also have a different set of its own issues.
 The old DB may also have features we rely on, which are unsupported by the new DB.
 At Hola, we always try to look at the big picture, and we prefer evolution where possible, instead of 'out with the old, in with the new'; namely, evolution instead of revolution.
 Back to the DB example, many times a small configuration change, patch, or schema change can solve performance issues, being a quick cost-effective solution to the problem.

 Do not suggest to change things that have negative ROI